 It can be evaluated using the company’s VR001 data logger, which is a portable rechargeable data logger that can measure acceleration and vibration in three axes (Figure 7).
 As a USB peripheral, it can be configured and have its data transferred to a PC or other USB host device.
 It can also be used to help you develop your own designs based on the piezoelectric sensors you choose.
-A Mide training module is available on the Digi-Key website to help bring you up to speed quickly when starting a new design.

 Figure 7: The USB plug in three-axis sensor can be used as a development tool and evaluation tool when learning or starting a new design.